kyma-project/btp-manager/docs/user/03-40-service-binding-rotation.md

 ## Enable Automatic Rotation

 To enable automatic service binding rotation, use the **credentialsRotationPolicy** field within the `spec` section of the ServiceBinding resource.
-You can configure the following parameters:
+You can configure the following parameters: <!-- In line 11, shouldn't this be `true` or `false`-->

 | Parameter         | Type     | Description                                                                                                                               | Valid Values |
 |-----------------------|---------|----------------------------------------------------------------------------------------------------------------------------------------|--------------|